Spontaneous superconducting diode effect in non-magnetic Nb/Ru/Sr$_2$RuO$_4$ topological junctions

 In this article, we report a magnetic field-free (spontaneous) SDE in Nb/Ru/SRO Josephson junctions.
 Josephson currents are observed below about 2~K with the SDE appearing below 1.4~K when bulk superconductivity is established in SRO.
 The difference between the critical current for opposite current directions increases below this onset and passes through a maximum around 0.5~K, below which the Ru-metal inclusion becomes intrinsically superconducting~\cite{Nago2014}.
 This SDE depends on thermal cycles and is affected by applying magnetic fields parallel to the basal plane of SRO.

 { \bf Results}

 {\bf Junction fabrication and electronic characteristics} Nb/Ru/SRO junctions were fabricated by depositing a 600-nm-thick Nb film on the $ab$-surface of the SRO-Ru eutectic crystal covered by an insulating mask of SiO$_2$ with a hole such that the Nb film is in contact with a single Ru-inclusion only (see Fig.~\ref{device-RT}~a-c); details are given in the Methods Section.
 The $\mu$m-sized Ru-metal inclusion is embedded in a single crystal of SRO such that the interface between the two forms a Josephson junction.
 Assuming a conventional $s$-wave superconducting phase within Ru (proximity-induced by Nb and intrinsic below 0.5~K) and a chiral superconducting phase in SRO, this Josephson junction behaves as a topological junction as it involves a winding of the Josephson phase~\cite{Nakamura2011,Nakamura2012,Anwar2013,Anwar2017,Kaneyasu2010-1,Kaneyasu2010-2,Etter2014}.
 We have measured electronic transport properties through Nb/Ru/SRO junctions down to 0.3~K (electronic setup is described in the Methods Section).
 Figure~\ref{device-RT}d shows the resistance vs temperature $R$($T$) measured with a 100~$\mu$A dc current.
 Note that the $R$ was measured in delta mode and the average value of $R$ was measured with step-like current variations (positive and negative) with a frequency of 5~Hz.
 The drop of resistance coincides with the onset of superconductivity in Nb at $\approx$ 9.2~K, followed by a further transition around 2.2~K corresponding to the 3-K phase at the Ru/SRO interface.
-Zero-resistance is achieved below 1.7~K which is above the bulk $ T_{\rm c}$ of 1.4~K of SRO.
-Note additional transitions between 9.2~K and 2.2 K that may relate with geometry of the junctions (narrow parts at the corners of the junction).
+Zero-resistance is achieved below 1.7~K which is above the bulk $T_{\rm c}$ of 1.4~K of SRO.
+Note that we observe some additional transitions between 9.2~K ($T_{\rm c}$ of Nb electrode) and 2.2~K (onset $T_{\rm c}$ of SRO-Ru) that may relate with the geometry of the junctions (narrow parts at the corners of the junction, wider pads and leads).
+Such transitions are common in these types of junctions.

+Note that SRO single crystal is a good metal.
+At 4~K it exhibits resistivity of 1$\mu \Omega$cm along the $ab$-surface~\cite{Anwar2015}, which yields the resistance of $\approx$~10~$\mu \Omega$.
+In the normal state of the junctions (above 2.2~K) the resistance of the single crystal is ignorable compared with the junction resistance at 4~K (30 m$\Omega$ for junction A and 7 m$\Omega$ for junction B).
+This means for electron transport the junction resistance is mainly dominating than that of the single crystal.
+On the other hand, we utilized Ru-SRO eutectic crystal to fabricate the junctions.
+The eutectic single crystals contain a number of Ru inclusions and a 3K phase develops around the inclusions.
+A network of Ru inclusions can provide a connection through 3K phase which can lead to the zero resistance V-lead.

 {\bf Temperature effect on non-reciprocity}